chanvaal/chanvaal/README.md

-# hello! i'm Chantelle 🤭🤭
+# hello! i'm chantelle 🤭🤭
 ## here's some things to get to know me!

 > 🎓 a first year student in *data science and business administration*